 "People can't assume just because their drug was covered in this past year that it'll be covered by their plan next year," she said.

-The $2,000 cap is one of many changes in the Inflation Reduction Act that will reduce drug costs for some Medicare beneficiaries, especially those taking expensive medications, and for the Medicare system.
+The $2,000 cap is one of many changes in the Inflation Reduction Act that will reduce drug costs for some Medicare beneficiaries — especially those taking expensive medications — and for the Medicare system.

 Some of the changes from the 2022 legislation, such as giving Medicare the authority to negotiate drug prices, won't take full effect for several years.
 The first 10 drugs subject to negotiation have maximum prices 38% to 79% lower than the list prices, starting in 2026.
 Negotiations for 90 more drugs will take place over the next five years.

-The law also limits the monthly price of insulin to $35, requires drug companies that raise prices higher than the inflation rate to pay a rebate for the excess amount to Medicare and requires insurance companies — rather than Medicare — to pay a much higher percentage of drug costs after a policyholder reaches the $2,000 cap.
+The law also limits the monthly price of insulin to $35, requires drug companies that raise prices higher than the inflation rate to pay a rebate for the excess amount to Medicare, and requires insurance companies — rather than Medicare — to pay a much higher percentage of drug costs after a policyholder reaches the $2,000 cap.

 Premiums for Medicare Part D, which covers prescription drugs, will be rising by as much as $35 per month for many Long Islanders next year, but experts say changes in the program will reduce medication costs overall.

 A $2,000 cap on out-of-pocket spending will go into effect Jan.
-1, one of several Medicare initiatives to lower drug costs for consumers, which, doctors say, will reduce the number of people who endanger their health by forgoing medications for financial reasons.
+1, one of several Medicare initiatives to lower drug costs for consumers; which, doctors say, will reduce the number of people who endanger their health by forgoing medications for financial reasons.

 Although the law's prescription drug provisions are designed to reduce the impact of rising medicine prices on Medicare enrollees and on Medicare's budget, its benefits are uneven.
-A Long Islander with cancer could save thousands of dollars a year in drug costs, while a fellow Medicare enrollee who takes less expensive medications may pay hundreds more in premiums each year, as some insurance companies raise rates to make up for paying a higher share of drug costs.
+A Long Islander with cancer could save thousands of dollars a year in drug costs, while down the street a fellow Medicare enrollee who takes less expensive medications may pay hundreds more in premiums each year, as some insurance companies raise rates to make up for paying a higher share of drug costs.

 Michael Gillman, 77, of Seaford, said he "flipped out" when he read that the premiums for his and his wife Amy Gillman’s Wellcare Value Script plans will shoot up more than 900% — from $3.70 to $38.70 a month.